mpadge/hackmd-stat-software/standards/spatial.md

 ### 3 Return Results

-For (functions within) Spatial Software which return time series data:
+For (functions within) Spatial Software which return spatial data:

 -   **SP3.0** *Return values should either:*
     -   **SP3.0a** *Be in same class as input data, or*